oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/9-create-measure.md

+# Create a Measure

-# Introduction
+## Introduction

-You are almost ready to create the analytic view in the Database!
-A least one measure is required.
+You are almost ready to create the Analytic View!
+However, at least one measure is required.

 Estimated Time:  10 minutes.